 A policy and procedure manual can be used as a tool to help train employees and volunteers.

-This tool also serves as a resources and acts as a reminder of procedure steps and expectations.
+This tool serves as a resource and acts as a reminder of procedure steps and expectations.

 Policies and procedures should be a living document that is reviewed and updated once a year.

 This consistent evaluation, through the eyes of those working with the policies and procedures, can shed light on areas that can be improved.